Michael Blood Meteorites

 In case you are thinking that these two meteorites might have been related in some way, they

 had quite different histories.
-Meteoriticists could tell that from the extent to which the
+Meteoriticists could tell that from the extent to which the meteorites

 were shocked & Isotope analyses that while the first fall had separated from its parent body